What's a Wet Basement and How Do You Deal With It?

 - Regrade the landscaping to slope away from the house.

-- Dig a two-foot hole around the perimeter at least six inches wide.
+- Dig a two-foot hole around the perimeter that's at least six inches wide.

 - Attach a waterproofing membrane to the house.